cvignac/SMP/README.md

 # SMP

-This folder contains the source code used for Structural Message passing for two tasks:
+This folder contains the source code used for Structural Message passing for three tasks:
   - Cycle detection
   - The multi-task regression of graph properties presented in [https://arxiv.org/abs/2004.05718](https://arxiv.org/abs/2004.05718)
+  - Constrained solubility regression on ZINC

 Source code for the second task is adapted from [https://github.com/lukecavabarrett/pna](https://github.com/lukecavabarrett/pna).

-Pretrained models and more comments will be added in the coming weeks.

 ## Dependencies
-[https://pytorch-geometric.readthedocs.io/en/latest/](Pytorch geometric) v1.5.0 was used.
+[https://pytorch-geometric.readthedocs.io/en/latest/](Pytorch geometric) v1.6.1 was used.
 Please follow the instructions on the website, as simple installations via pip do not work.
 In particular, the version of pytorch used must match the one of torch-geometric.

 Then install the other dependencies: